International Day Against Homophobia, Lesbophobia, Transphobia & Biphobia 2022

 If you’ve got any questions on pregnancy-related sick leave, then Health Assured can help.

 Our team of legal advisors and experts are well equipped to assist with your questions.
-Our 24/7 helpline is open 365 days a year.
+The helpline is open 24/7 hours a day 365 days a year.
 So, you can get in touch whenever you need us.

 We’re also on hand to support expecting parents manage their work-home life.
 Having a baby can be a stressful time for our employees.
 Our team of experienced counsellors are on hand to help.